i-am-nolan25/Personal-Portfolio/README.md

 # Features 🚀

+- User-friendly
-- Minimal Design
+- Minimal design
 - Application-like user interface and experience
 - Fully responsive for all devices
-- Easy to Browse
+- Easy to browse
 - Easy to customize details
-- Instagram profile supported using Instagram Basic Display API
+- An Instagram profile supported using *Instagram Basic Display API*
-- Contact form using Formspree.io
+- Contact form using *Formspree.io*
-- Dark Mode

 # Sections 🖥